holochain/holochain/docs/specs/src/hwp_4_formal.md

 ARC_{l_k} : \{l_k,\dots,l_k + s_{arc}\}
 $$

-This guarantees that a node can rapidly resolve any basis hash $b$ to the most likely candidate for an authority $k_{best}$ by comparing the basis hash's network location $l_b$ to all the authorities they know about in the set $L_K$ using the following algorithm, in pseudocode:
+This guarantees that a node can rapidly resolve any basis hash $b$ to the most likely candidate for an authority $k_{best}$ by comparing the basis hash's network location $l_b$ to all the authorities they know about (the set $L_K$) using the following algorithm, in pseudocode:

 ```
 k_best = L_K